ManufacturaInd/manufacturaindependente.org/content/private/servus-residency-proposal.md

 for their development.
-We know for a fact that other free-culture-aware designers face the same issues when making their foundry sites, and are led to develop custom frameworks that end up as a wasteful duplication of efforts (we participated on a BOF about this at Libre Graphics Meeting 2013 - http://titanpad.com/lgm13-typography).
-Additionally, we see a need to decentralize open font distribution, currently based on very few nodes (mostly Google Web Fonts and other non-free portals like Font Squirrel), which can only be possible if there are tools that enable people to create their own type foundries and collections.
+We know for a fact that other free-culture-aware designers face the same issues when making their foundry sites, and are led to develop custom frameworks that end up as a wasteful duplication of efforts (we participated on a [typography BOF at Libre Graphics Meeting 2013](http://titanpad.com/lgm13-typography) about these issues).
+Additionally, we see a need to decentralize open font distribution, currently based on very few nodes (mostly
+Google Web Fonts and other non-free portals like Font Squirrel), which can only be possible if there are tools that enable people to create their own type foundries and collections.